antiface/Documentation/METHODS/README.md

 2. Second, I start a "LOG_CURRENTDATE.txt" file where I will keep a running record of all of the web sites / web resources that I use in the course of the day;
 3. I then open up my latest  "ConceptLog.txt" and latest "ProblemSolutionLog.txt" files;
     i) The former contains a running record of all of the concepts and themes that I am currently working on/with in both my artistic practice AND my accompanying interdisciplinary research;
-    i) The latter contains a running record of #PROBLEMS that I encounter in my everyday life and work and their #SOLUTIONS;
+    ii) The latter contains a running record of #PROBLEMS that I encounter in my everyday life and work and their #SOLUTIONS;
 4. I then can usually start working, going through my #DAYPATH file, item by item;
 5. I also begin taking notes in various notebooks, I also do experiments in painting or sound design or whatnot and write "LabNotes" for those (which I post in a repository on Github as well as on a blog called "AntiLog";
 6. Periodically, I print things out, Wikipedia articles or blog posts, essays and so forth (in PDF or other format).
 I am constantly printing stuff out - what I call "print-outs" - which I read and then file away in file folders in my filing cabinets (I have two filing cabinets next to my desk);